 Florida families and friends desperate for answers as rescue operation continues in condo collapse

-First responders pulled three more bodies from the rubble overnight, bringing the total death toll to four
+First responders found three more bodies overnight, bringing the total death toll to four

 Search and rescue teams are currently battling weather and small fires as they comb through the massive pile of rubble that resulted from a 12-story beachfront condo's collapse early Thursday morning, leaving at least 159 people still unaccounted for as of Friday afternoon.